-In our previous article (here) we classified the whole machine learning on five different bases.
-While discussing the classification of ML based on the Nature of the problem statement, we divided ML problems into three different categories, namely.
+In our previous article (here), we classified machine learning models on five bases.
+While discussing the classification of ML based on the nature of the problem statement, we divided ML problems into three different categories:

 Both problems deal with the case of learning a mapping function from the input to the output data.